Samuel Kier: Business career

 After further experimenting, he discovered an economical way to produce kerosene.
 Kerosene had been known for some time but was not widely produced and was considered to have little economic value.
 But at the time whale oil, the principal fuel for lamps in America, was becoming increasingly scarce and expensive.

 Kier began selling the kerosene, named "Carbon Oil", to local miners in 1851.
 He also invented a new lamp to burn his product.
 Kier never obtained a patent for his developments and many other inventors and businessmen would go on to improve upon his work yielding huge fortunes.
 Even so, Kier's income at the time exceeded US$40,000 per year, a huge sum for the time.

 Kier established America's first oil refinery in Pittsburgh on Seventh avenue near Grant Street, in 1853.
 A marker identifying the site reads "Kier Refinery – Using a five-barrel still, Samuel M. Kier erected on this site about 1854 the first commercial refinery to produce illuminating oil from petroleum.
 He used crude oil from salt wells at Tarentum."
-Kier consulted with Edwin Drake concerning Drake's experimental oil well and the first shipment of oil from Drake's well went to Kier's refinery.
+Kier consulted with Edwin Drake concerning Drake's experimental oil well.